dadepo/AgentNOC/README.md

 # AgentNOC

-An AI-powered BGP alert analysis system that monitors network prefixes and ASNs, providing intelligent investigation and remediation guidance for Network Operations Centers.
+An AI-powered network monitoring and alert analysis system that monitors network prefixes, ASNs, routing (BGP, RPKI), and other network infrastructure, providing intelligent investigation and remediation guidance for Network Operations Centers.

 Still heavily a WIP.